k--chow/Trimly/README.md

 - Load unpacked extensions and select the file directory for Trimly.

 <img src="https://raw.githubusercontent.com/k--chow/Trimly/master/icons/install3.png"/>

+OR

+- Drag the CRX file into extensions.

 - Go to an article and click on the Trimly icon.